-I, , do hereby certify that I am the principal legal officer of the George, NY, that the Village of Lake George, NY is a legally constituted public body with full authority and legal capability to perform the terms of the Agreement between the Dep artment of the Army and the Village of Lake George, NY in connection with the Village of Lake George, New York, Storm Drain Improvement Project, and to pay U , sary, in the event of the failure to perform in accordance with the terms of , s required by Section 221 of the Flood Control Act of 1970, Public Law led (42 U.S.C.
-1962d-5b), and that the persons who have executed this • half of the Village of Lake George, NY have acted within their statutory authority.
-IN WITN ESS WHEREOF, I have made and executed this certification this day of Howard Krantz, Esq.
-Attorney for Village of Lake George, NY AHORNEY FOR VIHIAGE OF LAKE GEORGE IN Y
+I, , do hereby certify that I am the principal legal officer of the Village of Lake George, NY, that the Village of Lake George, NY is a legally constituted public body with full authority and legal capability to perform the terms of the Agreement between the Department of the Army and the Village of Lake George, NY in connection with the Village of Lake George, New York, Storm Drain Improvement Project, and to pay damages, if necessary, in the event of the failure to perform in accordance with the terms of this Agreement, as required by Section 221 of the Flood Control Act of 1970, Public Law 91-611, as amended (42 U.S.C.
+1962d-5b), and that the persons who have executed this Agreement on behalf of the Village of Lake George, NY have acted within their statutory authority.

+IN WITNESS WHEREOF, I have made and executed this certification this day of .

+Howard Krantz, Esq.
+Attorney for Village of Lake George, NY